Agathe von Trapp: Solo career and retirement

-In 1956, Agathe left home to pursue a career with a friend, Mary Louise Kane, starting a Kindergarten in Stowe, Vermont.
+In 1956, Agathe left home to pursue a career with a friend, Mary Louise Kane, starting a kindergarten in Stowe, Vermont.
 In 1958, they moved to Maryland and started another kindergarten there, at the Sacred Heart Parish in Glyndon, Maryland.
 Agathe and Mary Louise Kane worked together for 37 years.
 In 1993, they both retired.
 Agathe continued to be busy in retirement.
 She still painted, and one of her paintings is displayed at the Austrian Embassy in Washington, D.C.

-Throughout her life, she made many water color paintings and crayon etchings, most of which she sold.
+Throughout her life, she made many watercolor paintings and crayon etchings, most of which she sold.
 Her artwork illustrates a cookbook of family recipes and “The Trapp Family Book of Christmas Songs”, written by Father Franz Wasner, the priest and family friend who had directed the Trapp Family Singers.
 She decorated wooden bowls and was good at carpentry, making some of her own furniture for her house.

 She wrote her memoir, Agathe von Trapp: Memories Before and After The Sound of Music, which chronicled the true story behind the film and includes dozens of her hand-drawn maps, portraits, and other illustrations.
 It also recounts her personal memories of her parents and their lives.
 She started writing the book in the 1980s by traveling to Europe to research family history, sketch maps, and collect photographs.
 She self-published the book with Publish America, LLLP in 2003 at age 91.

 The book was republished in 2010 by Harper Paperback.
 She played guitar and piano into her retirement.
 She sang around the house until she was about 94 years old.

 The film The von Trapp Family: A Life of Music (2015), starring Eliza Bennett and Rosemary Harris as younger and older Agathe, respectively, was based on this book.